Great Basin College

-Great Basin College is a public college in Elko, Nevada.
+Great Basin College is a public college in Elko, Nevada, United States.
 Opened in 1967 as Elko College, it was later renamed to Northern Nevada College and then to its current name.
 It has 3,836 students and is a member of the Nevada System of Higher Education.

 History

 After its opening in 1967, the college joined the University of Nevada system in August 1969.
 Formerly, hopes for a college in Elko were fading in the spring of 1968 until a $250,000 donation was received from reclusive Las Vegas billionaire Howard Hughes.
 The gift was announced by Nevada Governor Paul Laxalt, who was heading the list of dignitaries, at an emotionally charged assembly of supporters at the Commercial Hotel.

 Academics

 The college offers baccalaureate and associate level instruction in career and technical education and academic areas.
 It offers bachelor's degrees, Associate of Applied Science degrees, certificates, and short-term training programs.
+It also offers dual-credit enrollment programs for high school students in its areas of outreach in the cities of Elko, Ely, Winnemucca, and the town of Pahrump.